 The leaseholder is also responsible for the landlord’s reasonable costs in extending the lease (the First-tier Tribunal (FTT) can determine whether the fees are reasonable in the absence of agreement).

-Sometimes it is appropriate to vary the lease provisions at the same time as the extension to bring the lease into line with current practice or to rectify unworkable provisions if applicable.
+Sometimes is it appropriate to vary the lease provisions at the same time as the extension, to bring the lease into line with current practice or to rectify unworkable provisions.

-As an alternative to the statutory procedure outlined briefly above, the landlord and tenant can just agree to extend the lease.
+As an alternative to the statutory procedure outlined briefly above, the landlord and tenant can agree to extend the lease without formal notice.

 The main disadvantage of not using the statutory procedure is that there is no ability to apply to court or the FTT in the event that agreement cannot be reached or either party is causing delay.